hello461/robot/README.md

 2.PC host with ROS2 Humble installed
 3.5-10 meter network cable (for connecting the robot dog to the PC)

-##✅ Feature implemented
+## ✅ Feature implemented
 -Visualization of the robot dog model in Rviz2
 -Point cloud accumulation and`PointCloud2_to_LaserScan`Message Transformation
 -Supports official ROS2 keyboard control node
 -Based on IMU fused odometry (odom) data
 -Integrating slam-toolbox to implement mapping functionality

-##🚧 Features to be completed
+## 🚧 Features to be completed
 -Autonomous navigation function (core features yet to be developed)

-##🔧 Development Environment Configuration
+## 🔧 Development Environment Configuration

 We recommend referring to the following tutorial to complete the network environment setup (**Setting up the network environment is very important and must be completed.**）：
 -Courses taught by Professor Zhao Xuzuo:[ROS2: From Beginner to Expert](https://www.bilibili.com/video/BV1vv5YzBEQH?spm_id_from=333.788.videopod.episodes&vd_source=4bd0448ccc277efab1a6915315abd6b9&p=5)(More suitable for beginners)
 -Utree official documentation:[Go2 Developer Quick Start](https://support.unitree.com/home/zh/developer/Quick_start)

-##📦 Dependency Installation
+## 📦 Dependency Installation
-1.Install robot positioning fusion package
+1. Install robot positioning fusion package
    ```bash
    sudo apt update && sudo apt install ros-humble-robot-localization
    ```

-2.Install mapping tools
+2. Install mapping tools
    ```bash
    sudo apt update&& sudo apt install ros-humble-slam-toolbox
    ```

-3.Other dependencies: If the compiler prompts that packages are missing, you can use the missing packages according to the error message.`sudo apt install ros-humble-<missing package name>`Install
+3. Other dependencies: If the compiler prompts that packages are missing, you can use the missing packages according to the error message.`sudo apt install ros-humble-<missing package name>`Install

-##🚀 Quick Start Steps
+## 🚀 Quick Start Steps

 1. **Create and enter a workspace**
    ```bash